-OPTIONS ADVANTAGES DRAWBACKS IMPLICATIONS FOR PORTLAND Geographic focus Citywide All areas of the city get the same treatment; all city residents get to participate; a unified/standard process.
+OPTIONS ADVANTAGES DRAWBACKS IMPLICATIONS FOR PORTLAND Geograp hic focus Citywide All areas of the city get the same treatment; all city residents get to participate; a unified/standard process.
 Easily combined with a service-level program (see below).
-Equal but potentially inequitable.
-Needs differ across groups and neighborhoods.
-Outreach could be more complex and costly.
-Goals of current reforms explicitly aim at equity, suggesting that PB should be used to direct resources toward the most needy.
-District Offers each district a way to meet its unique needs; allows for equal or equitable distribution; requires district council members to work together; could bring neighborhood coalitions and district council members into alignment; projects may have greater "close to home" impact and visibility. services and a solid foundation to build on; districts are large and may encompass large variations in needs; depends on stable governance which Neighborhoods or coalitions Allows neighborhoods to address immediate needs; aids community- building; builds on long-standing neighborhood association structure.
-Could serve to reform and re- invigorate the neighborhood associations.
+Needs differ across groups and Goals of current reforms explicitly aim at equity, suggesting that PB should be used to direct resources toward the most needy.
+District Offers each district a way to meet its unique needs; allows for equal or equitable distribution; requires district council members to work together; could bring neighborhood coalitions and district council members into alignment; projects may have greater "close to home" impact and visibility.
+Some districts may lack basic services and a solid foundation to build on; districts are large and may encompass large variations in needs; depends on stable governance which may be a challenge amid so many changes; districts may not be able to support PB infrastructure.
+Aligns well with new district structure.
+Neighborhoods or coalitions Allows neighborhoods to address immediate needs; aids community-building; builds on long-standing neighborhood association structure.
+Could serve to reform and re-invigorate the neighborhood associations.
 Unless administrative costs are shared or funded centrally, administering PB programs may be beyond the reach of neighborhoods or coalitions.
 Existing assemblies are subject to criticism about representation and effectiveness.